Psy-Fer/interARTIC/docs/snakeballing.md

 7. Extract on another Linux computer and thoroughly test.

-Look at the (run.sh)[https://github.com/Psy-Fer/interARTIC/blob/master/run.sh] to see how this is run.
-The following are some important environmental variables.
+Look at the [run.sh](https://github.com/Psy-Fer/interARTIC/blob/master/run.sh) to see how this is run.
+Important points from the _run.sh_ script are briefly explained below:

+Following are some important environmental variables in the _run.sh_ that are used to isolate the Pythons inside interARTIC from loading wrong modules from user local directories (prevention of snake entagnglements!).

 ```bash